finitefield-org/hanko-field/doc/api/operations/alerting.md

 #### Runbook

-1. From the alert payload capture `orderId`, `cartId`, and PSP intent ID (all logged alongside the event fields).
+1. Capture the **userId**, **cartId**, and PSP status from the alert/underlying log entry (`jsonPayload.userID`, `jsonPayload.cartID`, `jsonPayload.status`).
+These are the only structured fields emitted by `checkout.payment_status_unhandled`.
+2. Retrieve the checkout metadata from the user’s cart (Firestore doc `carts/{userId}` or the internal carts admin endpoint) and record the stored `checkout.intentId`, `checkout.orderId`, and reservation ID if present.
-2. Query the admin orders API for the latest payment summary and metadata:
+3. Query the admin orders API (if `orderId` exists) or the carts admin API to confirm the API’s current understanding of the payment:
    ```bash
    curl -s -H "Authorization: Bearer $TOKEN" \
      "$API_BASE/api/v1/admin/orders/$ORDER_ID" | jq '.payments'
    ```
-3. Compare with Stripe’s source of truth:
+4. Compare with Stripe’s source of truth using the intent ID retrieved from the cart metadata:
    ```bash
    stripe payment_intents retrieve "$INTENT_ID"
    ```
-4. If Stripe reports `succeeded` but the order is still pending, replay the webhook via `stripe events resend --event $EVENT_ID --webhook-endpoint-id $ENDPOINT_ID` (pointing at the Cloud Run URL) to push the canonical payload back through the API.
+5. If Stripe reports `succeeded` but the order/cart remains pending, replay the webhook via `stripe events resend --event $EVENT_ID --webhook-endpoint-id $ENDPOINT_ID` (targeting the Cloud Run endpoint) so the payment service reprocesses the payload.
-5. For statuses that Stripe marks as `requires_action` or any unexpected enum, add an incident note to the order, mute the alert for two hours, and escalate to the payments team to determine whether to cancel, capture manually, or write an ad-hoc migration script.
+6. For statuses that Stripe marks as `requires_action` or any unexpected enum, add an incident note to the order/cart, mute the alert for two hours, and escalate to the payments team to determine whether to cancel, capture manually, or write an ad-hoc migration script.

 #### Synthetic test